osisoft/OCS-Docs/content/set-up/roles/roles-concept.md

 - Pause the sharing of data from your tenant into the community.

-- Delete the community.
+- Withdraw from the community.

-OCS includes a tenant role named **Community Administrator** that is assigned no permissions by default.
+OCS includes a tenant role named Community Administrator that is assigned no permissions by default.
 Assigning community administrator permissions to this role is recommended.

 #### Community owner (Preview)